wallarm/product-documentation/docs/2.16/admin-en/installation-guides/install-in-yandex-cloud.md

 #### Request filtering mode

 By default, the WAF node is in the status `monitoring` and does not block requests.
-Change the filtering mode within the NGINX settings to block requests by:
+To block requests, change the filtering mode within the NGINX settings by following these instructions:

-1. Opening the file `/etc/nginx/conf.d/wallarm.conf`:
+1. Open the file `/etc/nginx/conf.d/wallarm.conf`:

     ```bash
     sudo vim /etc/nginx/conf.d/wallarm.conf
     ```
-2. Commenting out the line `wallarm_mode monitoring;`.
+2. Comment out the line `wallarm_mode monitoring;`.
-3. Opening the file `/etc/nginx/nginx.conf`:
+3. Open the file `/etc/nginx/nginx.conf`:

     ```bash
     sudo vim /etc/nginx/nginx.conf
     ```
-4. Adding the line `wallarm_mode block;` to the `http` block:
+4. Add the line `wallarm_mode block;` to the `http` block:

 ???
 "Example of the file `/etc/nginx/nginx.conf`"